wwworldinyourhands

 Installation

-Recreating a selection of the collected narratives and creating an immersive experience through our installation.
+Recreating a selection of the collected narratives and

 The foundation of our project is rooted in the narratives and personal experiences with Frank Ocean's Channel Orange that we've collected.
 We sought to bring a selection of these stories to life through a short film, which we displayed in our installation.
 This is one segment of three parts.